Boundary node types and Periodic Boundary Conditions | Is Stress measure from ABAQUS True or Nominal Stress? | Impossible Productivity

 Thank you for your patience in reading to the end of this newsletter.
 It was rather longer than I intended but I hope there are bits in it that are of value to you.
 I will catch up with you next week and in the mean time, have a wonderful weekend and God bless you.

+Thank you for reading this newsletter.
+If you have any comment about my reflections this week, please do email me in a reply to this message and I will be so glad to hear from you.
 If you know anyone who would benefit from reading these reflections, please do share with them.
 If there is any topic you want me to explore making a video about, then please do let me know by clicking on the link below.
 I wish you a wonderful week and I will catch up with you in the next newsletter.

-Connect with me on: Twitter | LinkedIn | Instagram | Tiktok| Mailing List
+Lets keep creating effective computational modelling solutions.
+Michael Connect with me on: Twitter | LinkedIn | Instagram | Tiktok | Mailing List Other Links

 Welcome to new subscribers: If you are one of the new faces joining the CM Videos Insider Group, then welcome.
 I am pleased you are here and please do click the link below to see and hopefully read previous newsletter articles from me.
 Thank you.